Public Education Initiative (PEI) F. A. Q. (Frequently Asked Questions)

 Which schools are involved?

-Seven sites are served by PEI: Bolton Elementary School, Buhrer School, Case Elementary School, E-Prep, Miles Park, MC2STEM High School, and Stepstone Academy.
+Eight sites are served by PEI: Bolton Elementary School, Buhrer School, Case Elementary School, E-Prep, Thomas Jefferson International Newcomers Academy, MC2STEM High School, Miles Park, and Harvey Rice.

-The schools are located near the Cleveland Clinic, Midtown, The Great Lakes Science Center Union Miles and Tremont.
+The schools are located near the Cleveland Clinic, Midtown, The Great Lakes Science Center, Union-Miles, Tremont and the Near West Side.